mobihack/phpswitch.sh/README.md

 `bash 'phpswitch.sh'`

 This will list all installed php version.
-Enter your php version to switch to.
+Enter the php version to switch to.
 Apache is restarted automatically!
 Done!